t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 apt-get install -y nvidia-driver-cuda nvidia-kernel-dkms
 ```

-It is required to restart the system at that point, not obvious if using cloud-init initiated automation.
+It is required to restart the system at that point,
+not the most pleasant thing to do if using cloud-init initiated automation.

+Then let's move forward with the installation.

 ### Installing the Container Toolkit